 Every store needs an information page or legal page.
-You can create them on your own or you can use a template and then customize it.
+You can create them on your own or use a template and customize it.

-To keep your store safe and secure, it’s not possible to add videos, audios, or other media in your legal page.
+To keep your store safe and secure, it’s impossible to add videos, audio, or other media to your legal page.
 Here is the list of legal pages you need to create,

 - Refund policy

 - Shipping policy

 Navigate to Settings → Legal